robwelan/be-a-react-dev-ws-01/content/blog/weather-app-use-weather-forecast-query-by-coords.ts/index.md

 ## Introduction

-In the <a href="/weather-app-utilize-coordinates/"><strong>previous article</strong></a> we looked at passing coordingates into a couple of “dumb components”.
+In a <a href="/weather-app-utilize-coordinates/"><strong>previous article</strong></a> we looked at passing coordingates into a couple of “dumb components”.
 What these components really do we will look at in a bit more detail here.

-This post details the hook used in the <strong>src/content-apps/weather/data/utilize-coordinates-locale.tsx</strong> file.
+This post details the hook used in the <strong>src/content-apps/weather/data/utilize-coordinates-forecast.tsx</strong> file.

-## src/content-apps/weather/hooks/use-location-name-query-by-coords.ts
+## src/content-apps/weather/hooks/use-weather-forecast-query-by-coords.ts

 ```typescript
 import { useEffect } from 'react';